 My most popular videos were created 4 years ago and show you how to design a magazine and book cover.
 Self publishing is a hot industry and many people are doing a lot more on their own in regards to magazine and book publishing.
 The techniques I taught then are still very relevant today even if you are using newer software.

 What are some tips you would give to people starting out in digital publishing, multimedia today?
-Where are the opportunities and how do they begin – go to school, learn themselves?
+What is their path to becoming a creative entrepreneur?

 The best advice I can give is to keep practicing and realize there is more than one way to go about a design problem.
 It’s an investment to learn and grow as a designer.
 While I did go to college, I also learned a lot on my own.
 I created fake projects just to practice designing and grow my portfolio.
 I searched the internet for advice and tutorials on specific skills I wanted to learn and I said yes to things I’d never done just so I could learn how to do them.